 USDA Fee Table

-Effective since October 1, 2016, the start of Fiscal Year (FY) 2017 and which remains for (FY) 2019, Rural Development will revise the Up-Front Fee and Annual Fee structure as follows:
+Effective since October 1, 2016, the start of Fiscal Year (FY) 2017 and which remains for (FY) 2020, the Up-Front Fee and Annual Fee structure is as follows:

 |Up-Front Guarantee fee|